dariok/wdbplus/README.md

 * Akademie der Wissenschaften, Heidelberg
   * Theologenbriefwechsel
 * ULB Darmstadt
+  * TUEditions
+  * WDM

 If you use wdbplus for your editions, please drop me a message so I can add you to this list.

+## Sponsoring

+Development of wdb+ is chiefly done in projects funded by DFG and the German BMBF.
+Additionally, we would like to say thank you to BrowserStack for giving us sponsored access!